Article

 A group of men are walking during the Peppercorn Ceremony

-In 1815, the island’s capital changed from the Town of St. George to Hamilton, leaving the 1620-built Old State House in St. George's empty and unused.
+Dating back to 1816, the annual ceremony brings together Bermuda’s government, military, and Masonic Order, along with locals and visitors who gather to witness the formal handover of a single peppercorn by the Freemasons to the Governor of Bermuda.
+The tradition stems from 1815, when the capital of Bermuda changed from the Town of St. George to Hamilton, leaving the 1620-built Old State House in St. George's empty and unused.
 The local Freemasons chapter moved into the building, which happens to be the oldest stone structure on Bermuda.
-The annual rent for the Freemasons?
-A single peppercorn.
-And, never mind inflation, that’s the way it’s stayed for almost 200 years.

 An Old-Time Celebration

-This only-in-Bermuda occurrence is marked every April during the Peppercorn Ceremony in St. George’s King’s Square.
-It's one of those events that makes you feel as though you’ve travelled back in time, with a parade full of officials and dignitaries in formal dress, horse-drawn carriages, military music and a classic Town Crier bellowing introductions.
+This only-in-Bermuda occurrence is one of those events that makes you feel as though you’ve travelled back in time, with a parade full of officials and dignitaries in formal dress, horse-drawn carriages, military music and a classic Town Crier bellowing introductions.

 As tradition dictates, the Governor and his wife arrive by carriage at precisely 10:58 am, their grand entrance accompanied by a 17-gun salute.
 The military guard of honour marches into the square to the stirring sounds of the Royal Bermuda Regimental Band & Corps of Drums.
 Then, the Freemasons present the Governor with the all-important peppercorn – on a velvet pillow, naturally.